lizelive/The_French_Revolution_A_History/02_the_constitution/01_the_feast_of_pikes/08_solemn_league_and_covenant.md

-# Solemn League and Covenant.
+# Solemn League and Covenant

 Such dim masses, and specks of even deepest black, work in that white-hot glow of the French mind, now wholly in fusion, and *con*fusion.
 Old women here swearing their ten children on the new Evangel of Jean Jacques; old women there looking up for Favras’ Heads in the celestial Luminary: these *are* preternatural signs, prefiguring somewhat.